1. Introduction and Rondo - 5:30

 E-flat Baritone Saxophone

-B-flat Cornet or Trumpet I-II-III (including off-stage players)
+B-flat Cornet or Trumpet I-II-III (including off-stage players; all part div. a2)

 Horn in F I-II-III-IV